JorgeCantillo/token-classification-experiments/README.md

 # Token Classification / Entity Recognition Experiments
-A series of notebooks to carry experiments on the token classification task with different datasets, finetuning techniques, and pre-trained models.
+A series of notebooks to carry experiments on the token classification task with different datasets, fine-tuning techniques, and pre-trained models.

 ### Description: